-Kanghyun Yoon, Ph.D., is currently an assistant professor of Marketing at University of Central Oklahoma (UCO).
-He earned his B.S. and M.S. degree from Hankuk University of Foreign Studies (Seoul, Korea), MBA degree from Illinois Institute Technology (Chicago, US) and Ph.D. degree from University of Wisconsin (Milwaukee, US).
+Kanghyun Yoon, Ph.D., is currently an assistant professor of marketing at the University of Central Oklahoma (UCO).
+He earned his B.S. and M.S. from Hankuk University of Foreign Studies (Seoul, Korea), MBA from Illinois Institute Technology (Chicago, US) and Ph.D. from University of Wisconsin (Milwaukee, US).

-He is currently teaching various courses such as Principles of Marketing, Consumer & Market Behavior (face-to-face and online), and Marketing Analytics.
-He was also teaching Branding Strategy, e-Marketing, Customer Relationship Management, and Seminar in Bible-Driven Marketing at UCO
+He teaches courses such as Principles of Marketing, Consumer and Market Behavior (face-to-face and online), and Marketing Analytics.
+He was also teaching Branding Strategy, e-Marketing, Customer Relationship Management and Seminar in Bible-driven marketing at UCO

 Education and Certifications

 - Ph.D.
 (2004), University of Wisconsin at Milwaukee.